Rev. Moon’s Divine Principle is a feculent breeding-ground for anti-Semitism.

 Rev. Sun Myung Moon by Chong-sun Kim (1978) pages 101-109

 The original edition can be found here:

-Rev. Sun Myung Moon was also republished in its entirety in
+Rev. Sun Myung Moon by Kim was also republished in its entirety in

 The Unification Church: Views from the outside

 edited with an introduction by Michael Mickler (Garland, 1990)